“Each sitting of meditation leaves me feeling both incredibly relaxed and energized at the same time. I wish I’d discovered TM years ago.”

 —Kathleen Thomson, Constable [retired], Saanich Police Department

-We are current looking for funding to bring the TM program to 25 police officers in the Greater Victoria area.
+We are currently looking for funding to bring the TM program to 25 police officers in the Greater Victoria area.
 Click here if you would like to support this project with a tax-deductible donation.

 Police: Healing Post-Traumatic Stress and Occupational Stress